GeorgeBerdovskiy/swiftui-js/README.md

 </p>

 # SwiftJS
-Simple JavaScript framework built to replicate the SwiftUI framework syntax for user interface development.
+Simple JavaScript framework built to replicate SwiftUI syntax for user interface development.

 ## Future Goals
 - Recreate as many commonly used SwiftUI views as possible